 Sail Buddy

 Sail Buddy is a light-weight sailing app designed to do a few things well.
-When it comes to sailing I’m mostly a day sailer or a short-trip cruiser.
+When it comes to sailing I’m mostly a day sailor or a short-trip cruiser.
 I wanted a light-weight app that would show course, speed, and wind data from my SailTimer wind instrument without a lot of fuss, and without tripping around other features which 90% of the time I don’t use or want.

 Sail Buddy is not a navigation app.
 There are many other apps that are better at navigation than Sail Buddy could ever be.
 No sense reinventing the wheel.